RaspberryPiFoundation/python-curriculum/en-GB/popular-pets/index.md

   ![screenshot](images/pets-file.png)

 + Now add data to the file.
 You can use the favourite pets data that you collected or the example data.

   ![screenshot](images/pets-data.png)

-+ Switch back to `main.py` and comment out the lines that render (display) charts and graphs:
++ Switch back to `main.py` and comment out the lines that render (display) charts and graphs (so that they aren't displayed):

   ![screenshot](images/pets-comment.png)